m3lnic/Notes/Roses/Readme.md

 - Saturday 2nd May
 - Sunday 3rd May

 We will be targeting for York equipment to be at Lancaster from the Wednesday (29th April) before the first day.
-We will try and organise van rental / someone to rent and drive.
+We will organise alongside York to find the best method for getting it here.

 ## 2. What is Roses?
 Roses is an annual inter-university sports competition between the 2 Roses - Lancaster University and York University.
 It is a very busy week / weekend for student media as we typically try and stream out the sports.
 The 2 roses can be seen below: